bjpop/haskell-linux-perf/README.ghc-events-perf.txt

 The perf data can be transformed to an eventlog and synchronized and merged with the standard eventlog using

-ghc-events-perf convert ParFib ParFib.total.eventlog ParFib.perf.data ParFib.perf.eventlog
+ghc-events-perf convert ParFib ParFib.total.eventlog ParFib.perf.data ParFib.eventlog

 The resulting big eventlog can be displayed with